git-masi/sportradar-challenge/README.md

 ### Tasks

 There are a number of VS Code tasks which make local development easier.
 You can find them all in .vscode > tasks.json.
-Note that there are corresponding CLI commands for all tasks.
+Note that there are corresponding CLI commands for most tasks.

 You can run a task with the command pallet: